scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 ## Tail Recursive Interpreters

 Structural recursion, as we have written it, uses the stack.
 This is not often a problem, but particularly deep recursions can lead to the stack running out of space.
 A solution is to write a **tail recursive** program.
 A tail recursive program does not need to use any stack space, and so is sometimes known as **stack safe**.
-Any program can be turned into a tail recursive version, though this can require a lot of changes.
+Any program can be turned into a tail recursive version, which does not use the stack and therefore cannot run out of stack space.

 <div class="callout callout-info">
 #### The Call Stack {-}

 Method and function calls are usually implemented using an area of memory known as the call stack, or just the stack for short.
 Every method or function call uses a small amount of memory on the stack, called a stack frame.
-When the method or function returns this memory is freed and becomes available for future calls to use.
+When the method or function returns, this memory is freed and becomes available for future calls to use.

-A large number of method calls, without corresponding returns, can require more stack frames than the stack can provide.
+A large number of method calls, without corresponding returns, can require more stack frames than the stack can accommodate.
 When there is no more memory available on the stack we say we have overflowed the stack.
 In Scala a `StackOverflowError` is raised when this happens.
 </div>

-In this section we will discuss tail recursion, converting programs to tail recursive form, and limitations and workarounds for the JVM.
+In this section we will discuss tail recursion, converting programs to tail recursive form, and limitations and workarounds for the Scala's runtimes.

 ### The Problem of Stack Safety